 It quickly became evident that something very bad had happened, but the descriptions were hard to believe and more than a little incoherent.
 I wanted, for the first time in a long while, to have a television.
 When news came through that another plane had hit the second tower I went upstairs to ask my neighbors—fresh transplants from Bed-Stuy—to let me watch television with them.

 We watched the towers crumble, wet eyed and shocked.
 The telephones were still too overloaded to contact anyone in the city, but, amazingly, I got email from Stu’s flatmate telling me that he was alive and physically unharmed.
 He had walked to midtown, stopping at Canal Street to watch the first tower fall.

 News from other downtown friends trickled in and I felt lucky that my friends were accounted for, that I wasn’t in the thick of it, that it wasn’t even worse.

 My girlfriend came home from work early and we spent the evening listening to NPR and talking about how terrible it was.
 We both felt physically ill; shell shocked, really.
 Still, the worst of it seemed to be one step away in social distance.

 Two weeks later I found out that a colleague from California was in the plane that went down in Pennsylvania.

-This entry is part of Jack Rusher’s journal, originally published September 11th, 2003, in New York.
+This entry is part of Jack Rusher’s archive, originally published September 11th, 2003, in New York.